jordandouglas/LowESS/README.md

    git push
    ```

-7. After the competition ends, 10 replicates of each challenge will be run per person, and the results will be announced afterwards.
+8. After the competition ends, 10 replicates of each challenge will be run per person, and the results will be announced afterwards.
 The mean ESS/state of the posterior density, after a 50% burn-in, will be used.

+## Dependencies

+- BEAST 2.7
+- R
+- Editing alignment can be done using a text editor, but it is very easy when using AliView.
+It is recommended that you download AliView, or a similar program, beforehand https://ormbunkar.se/aliview/